-Adom Getachew is the Neubauer Family Assistant Professor of Political Science and the College at the University of Chicago.
-She is author of Worldmaking after Empire: The Rise and Fall of Self-Determination.
+Adom Getachew is Neubauer Family Assistant Professor of Political Science at the University of Chicago, author of Worldmaking after Empire: The Rise and Fall of Self-Determination, and a contributing editor at Boston Review.

 In the 1970s, a bloc of Third World states forced the United Nations to take seriously the unequal distribution of global wealth.
 Could their example inspire a new generation?